 Running a safe and enjoyable event requires a large group of people working together to maintain a safe race course and organize hundreds of racers.
 Parent involvement is paramount for our team to accomplish these goals.

 Once you have signed up for a work position you must see that the work is completed.
 If your plans change and you are not available to work, it is your responsibility to find another parent to cover your work commitment.
 It is very likely that you will volunteer to work at an event in which your child is not even racing.
-Families who fail to complete their full work requirements will be assessed a $125 fee for each commitment that they do not meet.

 Volunteer Position Descriptions